zai-org/SCAIL/README.md

 </p>

 ## 🌱 Community Works
 ❤️ A heartfelt thanks to friends in the community for their creativity!
-We were surprised to see that the model can handle so many characters and support postures or interactions that we never imagined.
-All results are shared with their gracious consent.
+All results below are shared with their gracious consent.
+We were surprised to see the emergent abilities our model exhibited — understanding the 3D spatial relationships of 2D characters, driving hand-drawn artwork, and even rigging animal skeletons despite having no animal training data at all.

 <table align="center" border="0" cellspacing="0" cellpadding="6">
   <!-- 第一行 -->